cysouw/diathesis/text/c03_prepositions.md

 **Notes**

 For the verb *geraten* the prepositions *in* accounts for most collocations.
-However, many other prepositions also occur with the verb [@Next a,b].
-Without any preposition it seems to be rather unusual [@Next c].
+However, many other prepositions also occur with the verb [@next a,b].
+Without any preposition it seems to be rather unusual [@next c].

 :::ex
 a.
 Die Kinder geraten nach ihrem Vater.